-- Selling the business assets to the company at market value and paying Capital Gains Tax (CGT) on the first £1 million of gain at 14% in 2025/26 (increasing to 18% from 6 April 2026), with the benefit of business asset disposal (BAD) relief (previously entrepreneurs' relief), instead of the normal rate of tax when funds are withdrawn from a limited company.
-Once the £1 million lifetime limit has been used any additional capital gains on disposal are taxed at 24% if the shareholder is a higher rate taxpayer.
+- Selling the business assets to the company at market value and paying Capital Gains Tax (CGT) on the first £1 million of gain at 10%, with the benefit of business asset disposal (BAD) relief (previously entrepreneurs' relief), instead of the normal rate of tax when funds are withdrawn from a limited company.
+Once the £1 million lifetime limit has been used any additional capital gains on disposal are taxed at 20% if the shareholder is a higher rate taxpayer.
 Note that BAD relief is not available against the gain attributable to goodwill transferred on incorporation. - Saving National Insurance contributions (NICs) by drawing profits as dividends rather than as salary.
 This advantage has lessened due to recent NICs cuts and a reduction in the tax-free dividend allowance.
 Please talk to us about the best mix of salary and dividends for your personal circumstances.